jchu33/Music-Recommendation-Engine/README.md

 If you DON'T want to start from scratch:
 Getting collaborative filtering ready:
-1) Download the data from Drive: song_data.csv, collaborative_filtering_user_data, and collaborative_filtering_user_profiles from Drive folder
+1) Download the data from Drive: song_data.csv, collaborative_filtering_user_data, and collaborative_filtering_user_profiles from Drive folder.
+The last two are essentially pickles stored after reading the raw csv.
 2) Download the kNN models from Drive: cf_artist_model.sav and cf_song_model.sav

 Getting content-based filtering ready: